uwex-learning-tech/droplets-v3/README.md

 A HTML, CSS, and JavaScript framework for instructional designers at University of Wisconsin-Extension division of Continuing Education, Outreach &amp; E-Learning (UW-EX CEOEL).

 ### How To Use
-1. To start using this framework, download the [framework](https://github.com/oel-mediateam/idstyleguide/archive/master.zip).
+1. To start, download the [framework](https://github.com/oel-mediateam/idstyleguide/archive/master.zip) (ZIP).
-2. Unzip or extract the zip file when the download is completed.
+2. Unzip or extract the ZIP file when the download is completed.
 3. Open the `dist` directory.
 4. Upload all of the files and directories inside the `dist` directory to your LMS's file storage.
 5. Include the `style.css` stylesheet from the `css` directory to the HTML head element.
 For example, `<link href="path_to_your_lms_file_directory/style.css" rel="stylesheet" />`.